ruby-processing/PConstants/docs/_posts/2017-07-03-getting_started.md

 date:   2017-07-03 07:34:13
 categories: pconstants update
 ---
-Somewhat inpired by [ruby koans](http://rubykoans.com/) I believe the only way you will really get to get deep understanding of [JRubyArt][jruby_art] and [propane][propane] is by understanding the internals. such as how we access vanilla processing PConstants.
+Somewhat inpired by [ruby koans](http://rubykoans.com/) I believe the only way you will really get to get deep understanding of [JRubyArt][jruby_art] and [propane][propane] is by understanding the internals.
+Here we compile `PConstants.java` into a library and access them from ruby.

 ### Requirements